by Carolyn Meers

 Right now, everyone is all about Ashwagandha.
 The ancient herb is having a trending moment, with Ashwagandha sprouting up on ingredient lists for everything from kombucha to lotions and shampoos.
 So, what exactly can this herb do and when should you be working it into your daily routine?

 For starters, Ashwagandha can support healthy sleep habits.
 The herb contains triethylene glycol, which helps us fall asleep.
-A 2019 study also found that it improves sleep quality — so, if a better snooze sesh is what you seek, the FOCL Night Wellness Stack fortified with Ashwagandha, Valerian Root and premium hemp CBD could be a helpful addition to your nighttime routine.
+A 2019 study also found that it improves sleep quality — so, if a better snooze sesh is what you seek, the FOCL Night capsules fortified with Ashwagandha, Valerian Root and premium hemp CBD could be a helpful addition to your nighttime routine.

 Here, we spotlight some key facts about Ashwagandha, how it can improve your well-being and when to work it into your regimen.

 What is Ashwagandha?

 Before we dive into the right time of day to take Ashwagandha, it’s important to understand the history of the powerhouse herb.

 For more than 3,000 years Ashwagandha — also known by its botanical name, Withania somnifera — has been used in Ayurveda, a form of alternative medicine based on Indian principles of natural healing.
 The plant is native to North Africa and India (where it is known as Indian ginseng).
 While its fruit is routinely harvested, its most potent benefits are in its roots.

 Ashwagandha is categorized as an adaptogenic herb because it has been proven to reduce the negative impacts stress has on the body.
 Which is among the reasons why it can be a powerful addition to your relaxation routine.

 Do I take Ashwagandha in the morning or at night?